MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 - Ent_O365
 - M365-modern-desktop
 ms.custom: Ent_Office_ProPlus
-description: "Provides information for IT Pros about shared computer activation for use in shared computer scenarios, such as deploying Office 365 ProPlus with Remote Desktop Services (RDS) "
+description: "Provides information for IT Pros about shared computer activation for use in shared computer scenarios, such as deploying Microsoft 365 Apps with Remote Desktop Services (RDS) "
 ---

 # Overview of shared computer activation for Microsoft 365 Apps